sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-02_the-blight-of-monotheism.md

 +++
-title = "The blight ofxa0Monotheism"
+title = "The blight of Monotheism"

 +++
 Moving out of the frustration from the futile discussion on the thermal